Event Industry Trends for 2021: Virtual & Hybrid

 Starting with a live stage, it is a live-streaming session to deliver content.
 It’s great for a large audience to convey information, like, presentations, speeches, and keynotes.
 We know that audience engagement is very important so we incorporated Q&A, chat, and polls, which event organizers moderate.

 As I said earlier, business matchmaking is how attendees connect with one another during a virtual event.
 However attendee feedback was they didn’t have enough time to connect with everyone they wanted to.
-So we thought, let’s offer long term business matchmaking.
+So we thought, let’s offer post event matchmaking.
 It’s still a session, however they just last for longer periods of time.
 For example, a couple of weeks or even months.
 It’s a period when attendees are able to meet anytime they agree on.

 We knew event organizers needed to measure the success of a virtual event in a meaningful way.
 We wanted to go beyond registration, ROI, and surveys.
 So we added features like attendees rating their satisfaction of each individual meeting they had during an event.
 Also connections attendees make with sponsors.
 For example the amount of meetings arranged, page engagement, and attendance of sponsor led speaking sessions.
 Also the ability to track who attends live stage sessions.